facebook/flow/website/en/docs/types/functions.md

 }
 ```

 Callable objects can be viewed equivalently as functions with static fields.
-Function statics are initially typed to `{}`.
-Flow will notice when you try to access function statics without annotation.
+Function type statics are initially `{}`.
+Flow will notice when you annotate a variable as function type and try to access its statics without annotation.

 ```js
 type F = () => void;